Simon Cumbers: Death

 Journalist Frank Gardner and Cumbers were assigned to report on the aftermath of the May 2004 Yanbu attack and Khobar massacre terrorist attacks in Saudi Arabia, both of which had British casualties.
 The British Foreign Office had advised against nonessential travel there.
 On Sunday morning, the team arrived in the As-Suwaidi neighbourhood of Riyadh, an ultraconservative area where Al-Qaeda was known to have a presence.

 The team was in place reporting between 10 and 30 minutes and a man, later identified as Adel al-Dhubaiti, greeted the journalists and then opened fire on them.
 This was followed by shooting from five others who were waiting inside a van.
 Cumbers was killed at the scene, while Gardner attempted escape but was seriously injured.
 Cumbers' killer was later sentenced to death.

 Cumbers' death was considered a murder in the UK.
 In Saudi Arabia, Adel al-Dhubaiti was arrested in 2004.
 He was tried, found guilty, and sentenced to death in November 2014, and executed on 2 January 2016.
 Cumbers' parents spoke out against his execution.

 Gardner wrote a book, Blood and Sand, published in 2010, about his reporting in Saudi Arabia and the attack on him and Cumbers.

 Context

 A week before Gardner and Cumbers reported from Saudi Arabia, twenty-two foreigners were taken hostage and killed by a faction of Al-Qaeda during a shooting rampage, known as the Khobar massacre, in an eastern oil hub.
 The attack was an attempt by Islamic radicals to try to drive out foreigners.
 This act of violence made oil prices increase rapidly.
 The leader of the attack was Abdel Aziz al-Muqrin.

-Later in the same month that Cumbers was killed, US citizen Paul M. Johnson Jr was beheaded in Saudi Arabia.
+Later in the same month that Cumbers was killed, US citizen Paul M. Johnson Jr was taken hostage and beheaded in Saudi Arabia.